Sony A6500 Review

 The new Slow and Quick mode supports both slow motion and quick motion.
 It does this by allowing selection of eight different frame rates ranging from 1 to 120fps.
 The end result is up to 60x quick motion and 5x slow motion video recording.
 The captured footage can be previewed right on your camera without the need to view it on a computer.

 If you want to take full advantage of the camera's 4K video recording for still images, you can do that now too.
-The A6500 allows you to extract 8-megapixel stills from 4K video and 2-megapixel stills from Full HD video.
+The A6500 allows you to extract eight-megapixel stills from 4K video and two-megapixel stills from Full HD video.

 The Sony A6500 uses the same rechargeable NP-FW50 lithium-ion battery pack as the A6300, which allows for up to 310 shots when using the electronic viewfinder and 350 shots when using the LCD monitor according to CIPA battery life figures.
 Unsurprisingly given the A6500's higher performance and built-in image stabilization, that's down from 350 and 400 shots per charge respectively for the A6300.
 Like the A6300, the Sony A6500 supports internal battery charging via USB.